Survey township: History in the US

-Township (exterior) lines were originally surveyed and platted by the United States General Land Office using contracted private survey crews.
+Standardized township (exterior) lines were originally surveyed and platted by the United States General Land Office in 1787 as part of the Seven Ranges survey of the initial portion of the "Territory Northwest of the River Ohio."
 Later survey crews subdivided the townships into section (interior) lines.
 Virtually all lands covered by this system were sold according to those boundaries and are marked on the U.S. Geological Survey topographic maps.

 Prior to standardization, some of the Ohio Lands (the United States Military District, the Firelands and the Connecticut Western Reserve) were surveyed into townships of 5 mi on each side.
 These are often known as Congressional Townships.

 Sections are divided into quarter-sections of 160 acre each and quarter-quarter sections of 40 acre each.
 In the Homestead Act of 1862, one quarter-section of land was the amount allocated to each settler.
 Stemming from that are the idiomatic expressions, "the lower 40", the 40 acres on a settler's land that is lowest in elevation, in the direction towards which water drains toward a stream, and the "back forty", the portion farthest from the settler's dwelling.

 History in Canada

-In western Canada, the Dominion Land Survey adopted a similar format for survey townships, which do not form administrative units.
+In western Canada, the Dominion Land Survey begun in 1871 adopted a similar format for survey townships, which do not form administrative units.
 These townships also have an area of approximately 36 square miles (six miles by six miles).

 These townships include road allowances, so their nominal dimensions are a bit longer than six miles.
 In the first and second phases of the survey (Manitoba and parts of Saskatchewan), townships are nominally 489 chain east-west and north-south.
 In the third phase of the survey (British Columbia, Alberta and most of Saskatchewan), townships are nominally 486 chain east-west and 483 chain north-south.
 The actual area of a given township differs from the nominal because of systematic effects (due to the design of the survey) and surveying errors.